whily/notes/ubuntu-config.md

   In `Startup Application`, add `Swap Ctrl and Capslock` with the following command:
   `bash -c "sleep 5 && setxkbmap -option ctrl:swapcaps"`.

+* Use `Disk Usage Analyzer` to visually check the usage statistics.